As part of the IB Diploma Programme, students must take at least one subject from studies in language and literature.

-Content Summary: Reading Skills for IB English Literature Paper 2
+Content Summary Tips: Reading Skills for IB Literature Paper 2

 Research the background: Every work of literature is a product of its cultural, social, or political background and context.
 Look up the historical details surrounding the text you’re assigned and see whether you can find those details reflected in the literature.

-Bildungsroman: This German technical term has a far more familiar counterpart in English, a ‘coming-of-age’ story.
+This German technical term has a far more familiar counterpart in English, a ‘coming-of-age story.
 It’s a type of novel that deals specifically with the formative years of a character as he or she undergoes critical changes, oftentimes spiritual or philosophical, and achieve transformation at the end.

-Climax: Considered by many to be the most important element in a story, the climax is the point of highest tension and drama in a narrative work.
-It’s the crystalisation of all the minor conflicts that previously happen in a story and is followed by the resolution, during which the story often delivers its message.
+Considered by many to be the most important element in a story, the climax is the point of highest tension and drama in a narrative work.
+It’s the crystallization of all the minor conflicts that previously happened in a story and is followed by the resolution, during which the story often delivers its message.